Chronic lymphocytic leukemia (CLL)

 - Fatigue that can range from mild to severe

 - Other cancers, including a much more aggressive lymphoma (Richter transformation)

 Call a provider if you develop enlarged lymph nodes or unexplained fatigue, bruising, excessive sweating, or weight loss.

-National Comprehensive Cancer Network.
-NCCN clinical practice guidelines in oncology: non-Hodgkin's lymphomas.
-Version 2.2016.
+National Comprehensive Cancer Network website.
+NCCN clinical practice guidelines in oncology: chronic lymphocytic leukemia/small lymphocytic lymphoma.
+Version 1.2018.

 Reviewed by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.